Mark Simpson on this Summer’s smash-hit dating show : ‘a comedy of compulsory heterosexuality’.

 It wasn’t until the early 21st Century that someone finally had the brilliant idea of ditching ethics for aesthetics, taking a sun-drenched island, covering it in decking, astroturf, pools, lip gloss, and steel-reinforced, musical double beds.
 And then adding cameras.
 Lots and lots of cameras, to catch all the love-hate action between the goodly, beauteous creatures that inhabit this brave new world.
 And who mostly speak with an Essex accent.

-In 2014, I coined the phrase ‘spornosexual‘ to finger second-generation, body-centred, ‘hardcore’ metrosexuals – those buffed-up, barely-dressed young men kindly sharing their porny selfies on social media.
+I coined the phrase ‘spornosexual‘ to finger second-generation, body-centred, ‘hardcore’ metrosexuals – those buffed-up, barely-dressed young men kindly sharing their porny selfies on social media.
 Now ITV2 has given them a dream home – Spornotopia.
 Otherwise known as Love Island.

 Love Island is the ratings hit of the summer; a socio-cultural phenomenon.
 It’s essentially a very expensive porn set, where babelicious women sit on beanbags discussing the size of their own silicone beanbags – while young spornosexual men and their shaped eyebrows labour in the outdoor gym to inflate their meat beanbags.
 And in the evening, everyone ‘recouples’.
 All sponsored by Superdrug.